-Why not check beaches nearby as we have 3 Rye beaches and 23 East Sussex beaches.
+Why not check beaches nearby as we have 3 beaches at Rye and 23 beaches in East Sussex.
 You can even take a look at our list of East Sussex dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?